 The reach of businesses has increased greatly at a lower cost.
 In the past, business communications were often one-way messages that came at a high cost to produce (e.g., television commercials, print ads, etc.).

 Social media allows businesses to correspond with their target audiences at a fraction cost.
 Additionally, social media provides an opportunity for two-way communication, so businesses can get real-time feedback from their customers and adjust their messaging accordingly.

 Real-Time Two-Way Communication

 There is now an expectation of real-time two-way communication.
 Social media has created a 24/7 news cycle where information is shared instantly.
 It has led to an expectation from customers and clients that businesses will be available around the clock to respond to questions or address concerns.

 While this can be challenging for businesses, it also allows them to build stronger relationships with their customers by being responsive in real-time.

 Businesses have been very formal, almost impersonal entities.
 Thanks to social media that is no longer the case.
 Social media has given businesses a human face by allowing them to interact with their customers more personally.

 This personal interaction builds trust between customers and businesses and helps create loyal customers more likely to continue partnering with a company they can trust.

 Market Research and Competitive Intelligence

-Social media has also made it easier for businesses to conduct market research and collect competitive intelligence.
+Social media has also made it easier for businesses to conduct market and brand research and collect competitive intelligence.
 In the past, companies would have to hire expensive market research firms to collect this data.